learn-co-students/module-2-code-challenge-round-1-nyc01-seng-ft-080320-module-2-code-challenge---late-show-1599055692/README.md

 The rating on an Appearance should be between 1 and 5 (inclusive - `1` and `5` are okay).

-- Add a validation to ensure that the rating is between 1 and 5.
-- Add handling for this error to the Appearance create action.
-- The validation error should be shown on the Appearance creation form when a user attempts to save an appearance with an invalid rating.
+x Add a validation to ensure that the rating is between 1 and 5. x Add handling for this error to the Appearance create action. x The validation error should be shown on the Appearance creation form when a user attempts to save an appearance with an invalid rating.

 ### 6. Advanced: Additional Appearance Validation